-DENTIL, DENTIL MOULDING: Small square blocks used in a series, to form a molding pattern which resembles a set of very even teeth, hence the name.
+DENTIL, DENTIL MOLDING: Small square blocks used in a series, to form a molding pattern which resembles a set of very even teeth, hence the name.

-DORMER, DORMER WINDOW: A window placed vertically sloping roof, and with of its own.
+DORMER, DORMER WINDOW: A window placed vertically in a sloping roof, and with a roof of its own.

-DOUBLE-HUNG WINDOW: A window which has two one sliding the other balanced sashes, vertically over
+DOUBLE-HUNG WINDOW: A window which has two balanced sashes, one sliding vertically over the other.